 - Etc.

-Should I take supplements?
+Should I take vitamin and mineral supplements?

 If you eat a healthy and varied diet and follow the recommendations of Canada’s Food Guide, you are very likely meeting your vitamin and mineral requirements.

 However, in some cases, it may be necessary to add supplements to complete your diet.
 Fortunately, there is a wide variety of vitamin and mineral formulas available.
 Some contain only one, while others contain a combination.
-There are several things to consider when choosing which ones are right for you: specific needs, age, sex, lifestyle, etc.